 This can be an unpredictable day.
 From your prenatal classes, books or friends, you might be expecting your baby to eat every 2 to 3 hours on the dot.
 And while this pattern might develop in later weeks, it doesn't apply yet.

 The main thing to remember on the first day is that your baby might not eat at regular or predictable times.
-As long as you feed her whenever she lets you know she's hungry and you don't let her go too long without nursing, you’ll both be fine.
+As long as you feed whenever your baby lets you know they're hungry and you don't let them go too long without nursing, you’ll both be fine.

 Breastfeeding: Day 2